Cover100/L.A.R.S/README.md

 ### Key Features
 - **Inductive Heating**: Induction coils heat drive screws, which penetrate and sublimate regolith.
-- **Steam Collection System**: Collects the vaporized regolith and condenses it into liquid water.
+- **Steam Collection System**: Collects the steam offput and condenses it into liquid water.
 - **Rover Attachment**: Designed for integration with a rover platform.

 ### Project Goal